 11. Fort Zeelandia Museum

-Tainan City’s Fort Zeelandia was built between 1624-1634 by the Dutch East India Company.
+Tainan City's Fort Zeelandia was built between 1624 and 1634 by the Dutch East India Company.
 During the 17th century, it became a vital transit city.
 It is now a museum where people can experience and learn about different aspects of history and Taiwanese culture.

-If you’re wanting to learn more about the history of Taiwan, this is a great place to go.
-You will learn a lot while taking in all the historical artifacts and one-of-a-kind views.
+If you are keen to learn more about the history of Taiwan, this is a great place to go.
+The historical artifacts and unique views will provide you with a wealth of knowledge.

 12. National Museum of Marine Biology and Aquarium